Duvall hits another 3-run HR, Marlins hold off Dodgers 3-2

 BULLPEN START

-Jimmy Nelson opened a bullpen game for the Dodgers with 1 2/3 innings, and five relievers followed him.
+Jimmy Nelson opened with 1 2/3 innings, and five Dodgers relievers followed him.
 Only Uceta found any trouble, but he recovered and pitched three innings of four-hit ball in his fourth major league appearance, even retiring Duvall on a fly to end the seventh.

+“They gave us the opportunity to win, so we’ve got to win games like this, especially when the bullpen does a great job like they did today,” Betts said.

 TRAINER’S ROOM

-Marlins: SS Jazz Chisholm returned from a hamstring injury and went 2 for 5.
-He strained his hamstring nearly three weeks ago.
+Marlins: SS Jazz Chisholm returned from a hamstring injury and went 2 for 5 in his first game in nearly three weeks.

-Dodgers: LHP David Price is likely to be activated Monday.
-He has been out since late April with a strained hamstring. … C Keibert Ruiz took Seager’s roster spot.
+Dodgers: 2B Chris Taylor was scratched moments before the first pitch with right wrist soreness, forcing Neuse to step in. … LHP David Price is likely to be activated Monday.
+He has been out since late April with a strained hamstring.

 UP NEXT